Have Your Say: ‘The Future of Surgery’ Survey

 - Published: 24th February 2025

-Researchers at the University of Strathclyde want to hear your opinions about what the hospitals of the future should look and feel like
+Researchers at the University of Strathclyde want to hear your opinions on the use of technology before, during and after elective surgery

 The University of Strathclyde is part of a collaborative research hub, the Future Hospitals Initiative (FHi), bringing together universities, businesses, and the NHS and social care to lead ground-breaking research.
 The FHi wants to understand new perspectives and ideas from researchers, health and social care staff and also the public/service users.
 They work with staff and service users to create a bold vision for the future of health and social care.